 A computer science major with a minor in philosophy, Brandon says those courses of study fit together well.

 James McQuillan ’84, director of visual identity at Bungie, maker of the video game Halo, will give a talk on “Tigers, T-Rexes, and Seven Hundred Pound Super Soldiers: Surviving the Fire without Chasing Your Tale” on Monday at 7:30 p.m.

-About 160 of the state’s top high school students will be studying the computer as a tool, experimental math, and the science of strength among other topics at the 2010 Governor’s School for Math, Science, and Technology at Lynchburg College.
+About 160 of the state’s top high school students are studying website design, environmental chemistry, and anatomy among other courses at the 2011 Governor’s School for Math, Science, and Technology at Lynchburg College.